Frequently asked questions

 The visit should take 20 - 30 minutes.

-You will need to take off your top or shirt so it is easier to wear a top and trousers or skirt for your appointment.
+You will need to take off your top or shirt so it is easier to wear a top and trousers or a skirt for your appointment.
 We also have gowns available for you to wear during the procedure.
 Our radiographers (MRTs) are all women and will respect your privacy.

 The results will be sent directly to you.
 At least two radiologists check x-ray images.
 If there is no evidence of breast cancer, you will receive a letter in the mail within two weeks.